gelatinescreams/JotTick/README.md

 ## Credit where credit is due

 Thank you to the creator of [Jotty](https://github.com/fccview/jotty) that started my journey into notes, lists and tasks.
-I also have a plugin that integrate Jotty with Home Assistant [Here](https://github.com/gelatinescreams/HA-HACS-Notes-and-Lists-Jotty-integration) that uses the same core features as this one.
+I also have a plugin that integrates Jotty with Home Assistant [Here](https://github.com/gelatinescreams/HA-HACS-Notes-and-Lists-Jotty-integration) and uses the same core features as this one.

 ## License